Jeff Burroughs: Career

 On March 8, 1981, Burroughs was traded to the Seattle Mariners in exchange for relief pitcher Carlos Diaz.
 In his only season with Seattle, he batted .254 with 10 home runs and 41 RBI in 89 games.

 Late in his career, Burroughs was used mainly as a designated hitter and pinch hitter.
 Burroughs played his final year with the Toronto Blue Jays in 1985 after being purchased by them.
 In 86 games, he had 49 hits, 19 runs, six home runs and 28 RBI, along with 36 strikeouts and 34 walks.
 He batted .257 with a .366 on-base percentage (OBP).
 His final regular season game was on October 6, 1985, batting as a DH.
-He went 1-for-4 with two strikeouts in an 8–0 loss to the New York Yankees.
+He went 1-for-4 with two strikeouts in an 8–0 loss to the New York Yankees, in which he struck out as the final out of Phil Niekro's 300th career win.
 He made his first and only appearance in a postseason game, having one at-bat in the ALCS that year, batting in Game 7 in the bottom of the ninth inning against the Kansas City Royals as a pinch hitter, which resulted in a ground out.